 This ups the challenge for teachers.
 As an example, most Australian primary classes have 23 students on average.
 Some of these students have recently immigrated to Australia and have a wide array of cultural differences that need to be considered.
 Some did not get to eat breakfast before leaving the house and are having difficulty staying awake.
 Some are already receiving pressure from their parents to achieve academic success and are coping with that stress.

-Teachers are tasked with ensuring the mental wellbeing of these students while they are in class, and ensuring their own mental health outside of the school. wellbeing , both mental and physical, is all about giving teachers the proper tools to succeed in the classroom and eliminate anxiety outside of school.
+Teachers are tasked with ensuring the mental wellbeing of these students while they are in class, and ensuring their own mental health outside of the school.
+Mental and physical wellbeing is all about giving teachers the proper tools to succeed in the classroom and eliminate anxiety outside of school.

 Empathy and emotional intelligence

 A necessity for supporting students, but a hard skill to develop, is the ability to empathize with multiple students and situations at the same time.
-A teacher’s ability to understand why a student is misbehaving is crucial in understanding how to manage that student’s behavior.
-A sleeping student may have been awake all-night taking care of their sick mother.
+A teacher’s ability to understand why a student is misbehaving is crucial to understanding how to manage that student’s behavior.
+A sleeping student may have been awake all night taking care of their sick mother.
 Maybe their hard work should be praised, as opposed to punishing their tiredness.

-So, how can teacher training programs help in this regard?
-Well, the first step in improving empathy is a critical look at how empathic a future teacher already is.
-By providing a diverse range of situations, and then discussing how an applicant would understand or react in the given scenario, a trainer can make the first step in helping future teachers critically assess their abilities and biases.
+So how can teacher training programs help in this regard?
+Well, the first step in improving empathy involves taking a critical look at how empathic a future teacher already is.
+By providing a diverse range of situations, and then discussing how an applicant would understand or react in the given scenario, a trainer can help those future teachers critically assess their abilities and biases.

 Overcoming communication difficulties

 While no one would disagree that communication is key to teacher success, very few understand the difficulties newer teachers experience in bridging communication gaps between themselves and students, and between themselves and other teachers.